This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Try one of my favorite Steak Recipes to pair it with.

-- I have tried it on my Steak Bites Recipe and it is amazing!
+- I have tried it on my Steak Bites Recipe, and it is incredible!

-- It is the perfect topping on Grilled Corn on the Cob and Corn Riblets!
+- It is the perfect topping for grilled corn on the cob and corn riblets!

 - I love dipping Air Fryer Asparagus in it.